cnanders/cordova-3-android-video/README.md

         $ cordova plugin add org.apache.cordova.device

-5. Create a directory named "com.github.cnanders.cordova-3-android-video" inside of helloworld/plugins.
+5. Copy this entire repo into helloworld/plugins.
+It should look like this: helloworld/plugins/cordova-3-android-video-master.
-6. Copy the contents of this repo to helloworld/plugins/com.github.cnanders.cordova-3-android-video.
+6. Rename this directory to add the github namespace and get rid of the "master" part at the end, like this: helloworld/plugins/com.github.cnanders.cordova-3-android-video.
+(Alternatively, you could just create a directory named "com.github.cnanders.cordova-3-android-video" inside of helloworld/plugins and copy the contents of this repo to it).
 7. At this point, the plugin is now "available" but it still won't be added to any platforms.
 8. If you have already added the Android platform, remove it